 - Here is the JREF page on him

-As for what I think of him now after all these years … I suspect you can guess …. with an abundance of huge factual blunders he is quite obviously a fraud.
-Tragically, even though he died in 1981, he still has a following of folks who believe every word he wrote .. but then I guess they will not be the first to have found meaning and enlightenment within fictitious writings, we have lots of far more popular examples of that all around us.
+With an abundance of huge factual blunders he is quite obviously a fraud.
+Tragically, even though he died in 1981, he still has a following of those that sincerely believe every word he wrote.
+They will not be the first to have found meaning and enlightenment within fictitious writings, we have lots of far more popular examples of that all around us.